algobulls/algobulls_help_site/docs/index.md

    Haven't registered with AlgoBulls yet?
 [Register now!](https://app.algobulls.com/user/register)

-### 3. Log in with AlgoBulls
+## 3. Log in with AlgoBulls

-   If you are already have an AlgoBulls account, simply log in using the following options:
+   If you already have an AlgoBulls account, simply log in using the following options:

 ####  i.
 Login with Google:
-Use your google account to `Login with google` option
+Use your google account to **Login with google**

    ![HomePage](member/imgs/goggle_login.png)